covid-at-home/blog/diffs/index.md

 title: Text differences
 ---

-This directory was automatically generated and contains all the files that have changed between a previously stored version that was archived at Sun Mar 29 09:36:35 CEST 2020 and the version at the time the script was ran: Thu Apr  9 11:39:46 CEST 2020.
+This directory was automatically generated and contains all the files that have changed between a previously stored version that was archived at Sun Mar 29 09:36:35 CEST 2020 and the version at the time the script was ran: Fri Apr 17 21:48:41 CEST 2020.

 * [about.md](about.md.html)
 * [diary.md](diary.md.html)